Frequently Asked Questions about Check-ins

 - “How do you think we should approach it?”

-6. Asking my staff members to use a standardized check-in agenda template feels micromanagey to me, especially for more senior staff members.
+6. Asking my staff members to use a standardized agenda template feels micromanage-y to me, especially for more senior staff members.

 7. I manage several staff members who do similar work.
 Is it okay to do one big check-in meeting with all of them, rather than meeting individually?

-Group meetings work well for communication and coordination, but not for individual management, where you’ll be giving feedback and really delving into the details of each person’s work.
-Instead, save staff meetings for conversations that truly involve the entire group and set aside time to regularly talk individually with each person.
+Group meetings work well for coordination, but not for individual management, where you’ll be giving feedback and delving into the details of each person’s work.
+Instead, save staff meetings for conversations that truly involve the entire group and set aside time to regularly talk with each person.

 8. I’d love to hold weekly check-ins, but my schedule is packed.
 How do I find the time?

-It’s okay to consider context and other demands on your time, and it’s fine to use a schedule that you can more easily accommodate rather than feeling that you absolutely must spend one hour every week with every person on your team.
+It’s okay to consider context and other demands on your time.
+Use a schedule that works for you, rather than feeling like you absolutely must spend one hour every week with every person on your team.
 For instance, you might hold check-ins every other week rather than weekly, depending on the people you’re managing and the needs of the work.
 And you can switch things up; when things are moving quickly, such as in the final weeks of a campaign, you might meet several times a week, but only meet weekly in slower times.
-And if a staff member is fairly autonomous, you might meet less frequently, such as every few weeks.
+If a staff member is fairly autonomous, you might meet less frequently, such as every few weeks.